On the continuum limit of epidemiological models on graphs: convergence and approximation results: Acknowledgments

 \section{Acknowledgments}

 This work was motivated by a question posed by Giovanni Naldi, whom the authors wish to thank.
 They also wish to thank Giuseppe Patan\`e and all the colleagues of the IMATI workgroup on COVID-19 for interesting discussions, and Enrico Priola and Giuseppe Savar\'e for clarifying remarks on time-dependent random variables.
-S.D. and L.V.S. are supported by the GNAMPA group of INDAM through the project \emph{Modelli matematici con singolarit\`a per fenomeni di interazione}.
-L.V.S. is also a member of the PRIN 2020 Project 20204NT8W4 (PI Stefano Bianchini).
+S.D. is supported by the INdAM GNAMPA 2023 Project {\em Modelli nonlineari in presenza di interazioni puntuali} and by the PRIN 2022 Project E53D23005450006.
+L.V.S. is a member of the GNAMPA group of INDAM, of the PRIN 2020 Project 20204NT8W4, PRIN 2022 Project 2022YXWSLR, PRIN 2022 PNRR Project P2022XJ9SX, and of the CNR FOE 2022 Project STRIVE.